storybookjs/react-native/CONTRIBUTING.md

 Please review this document to help to streamline the process and save everyone's precious time.

 This guide assumes you're using `yarn` as package manager.
-You can use `npm` as well, but it would be less deterministic, as we only commit `yarn.lock` to the repo.
+You may have some success using `npm` as well, but there are chances you'll get wrong versions of root dependencies in that case (we only commit `yarn.lock` to the repo).

 ## Issues